skoona/skn_utils/README.md

 --------------------------------

     Inherit from NestedResultBase or instantiate an pre-built Class:
-      SknUtils::GenericBean              # => Serializable, includes attr_accessors, and follows hash values only.
+      SknUtils::ResultBean               # => Not Serializable and follows hash values only.
-      SknUtils::PageControls             # => Serializable, includes attr_accessors, and follows hash values and arrays of hashes.
+      SknUtils::PageControls             # => Serializable and follows hash values and arrays of hashes.
-      SknUtils::ResultBean               # => Not Serializable, includes attr_accessors, and follows hash values only.
+      SknUtils::GenericBean              # => Serializable and follows hash values only.
     or Include AttributeHelpers          # => Add getter/setters, and hash notation access to instance vars of any object.